eigerco/pallet-move/doc/final-design.md

 ----------------------------------------------------------------

 ### Method `mvm_estimateGasPublishBundle`
-Estimate gas for publishing a bundle.
+Estimate gas and weight cost for publishing a bundle.

 **Parameters**